 It’s precisely the kind of stitch you’d want to try out on your sewing project to achieve neat necklines and hems.
 And when you want strength and stretchability, what is better than a coverstitch that kills both birds with one stone?
 It is a lovely stitch pattern to use and pleasing to stare at as well.
 It gives a crisp, decent, and professional finish to your knit garments and other sewing projects.
 You can make cover stitches using a variety of machines.

-Can You Do a Cover Stitch on Your Serger?
+Can I Do a Cover Stitch on My Serger?

 How to Make a Cover Stitch With a Serger?

 If your serger machine doesn’t have the coverstitch option, it might be a little complicated to achieve the result.
 However, as skills go, once you get down to it and master the skill, it gets significantly more manageable, and the process speeds up.